This document provides information to troubleshoot slow patch scans when using Ivanti Patch for Windows Servers (PWS).

 Possible issues that may need to be addressed:

-Note: The "console system" refers to the system where you are running Shavlik Protect or vCenter Protect.
+Note: The "console system" refers to the system where you are running Ivanti Patch for Windows or Shavlik Protect.

-1. Ensure that you are on the latest version/build of Protect.
+1. Ensure that you are on the latest version/build of PWS.

 Whenever we have a new version released there is a possibility that there may be bug fixes or product improvements which could help resolve your issue.